rochoa85/PepFun/README.md

 `python3.6 -m pip install python-igraph`

+**EXTRA**: An addition was included to predict peptide conformers using MODELLER and PSIPRED.
+To install modeller with conda use the following command:

+`conda install -c salilab modeller`

+After that, add the academic license key in the file suggested.
+The license can be acquired in the Modeller website: https://salilab.org/modeller/registration.html

 **NOTES:**
 1. If the script is called as a module from a different folder, the path where the pepfun.py script is can be added using the following commands:
 ```